Table of contents

 Lenders use a business credit score to evaluate whether a business is creditworthy.
-Each time you apply for a business loan or credit, the lender takes into consideration your level of financial risk.
-They then use your business credit score to approve or deny your application.
-However, a joint survey by Experian and ComRes in 2014 found that 59% of small business owners have never checked their business credit score, and this still rings true today.
+Each time you apply for business credit, the lender takes into consideration your level of credit risk.
+However, According to research from MYOB and small business lender OnDeck, 93% of businesses have never accessed their score.
+Lenders use your business credit score to approve or deny your application.

-While many assume they mean the same thing, business credit is the ability to qualify for financing while a business credit score refers to the actual numerical rating.
-A business credit score works similarly to a personal credit score, however, each one is different and usually doesn’t impact the other.
-The only time your personal credit score will count towards your business finances is if you register as a sole trader.
+While many assume they mean the same thing, business credit is the ability to qualify for financing, while a business credit score refers to the actual numerical rating.
+A business credit score works similarly to a personal credit score.
+However, each credit score is different and doesn’t impact the other.

 Business Credit Score 101: Why It Matters